 The markers on the GI EcologiX gut health and microbiome profile were chosen because of the wealth of research and human clinical data on their relation to chronic disease.
 We see patterns of disturbance in certain conditions, and in this article, we will walk you through patterns of host (human) markers and microbial imbalance associated with Inflammatory Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS).

 Calprotectin is a protein produced by neutrophils and is detected in the stool when there is migration to the epithelial lining due to damage and inflammation of the mucosal layer of the intestine.

-Calprotectin has a distinct reference range, where anything over 50ug/g is classed as ‘high’.
-The NHS, prompted by NICE guidelines, classifies levels of 175ug/g and above as a trigger for further investigation of the gastrointestinal tract (GIT) in relation to possible IBD.
+Calprotectin has a distinct reference range, where anything over 100ug/g is classed as ‘high’.
+The NHS, prompted by NICE guidelines, classifies levels of 100ug/g and above as a trigger for a second test to investigate if the inflammation was transitory, or something that needs further investigation to rule out possible IBD.
+Levels of over 250ug/g are sent directly to investigation.

 Mid-range levels of inflammation (between 50ug/g-175ug/g) is typically associated with IBS.
 Levels in acute IBD are normally seen well into the hundreds.